SIS code:

 5 Schedule and Handouts

-The schedule below is preliminary and can slightly change.
-If I update a handout, I will add the date of the update in parentheses.
+The schedule below is preliminary and may change.
+If I update a handout, I will add the update date in parentheses.

 Date Topic Handout Reading Other